Ahmedabad–Asansol Weekly Express

 The Ahmedabad–Asansol Weekly Express is a weekly Express train operated by the Western Railway zone of Indian Railways.
-It connects Ahmedabad Junction (ADI) in Gujarat with Asansol Junction (ASN) in West Bengal, covering a distance of approximately 2325 km in about 40 hours and 10 minutes.
+It connects (ADI) in Gujarat with (ASN) in West Bengal, covering a distance of approximately 2325 km in about 40 hours and 10 minutes.
 The train operates with train numbers 19435 (Ahmedabad to Asansol) and 19436 (Asansol to Ahmedabad) and was inaugurated on 26 September 2021.

 History

 The Ahmedabad–Asansol Weekly Express was introduced to enhance connectivity between Ahmedabad, a major economic hub in western India, and Asansol, a key industrial and railway junction in eastern India.
 The train was launched to cater to the growing demand for direct travel options between Gujarat and the coal and steel belt of West Bengal.
 Linen services were restored on 4 August 2022, and from 21 December 2023, two sleeper coaches were replaced with Third AC Economy (3E) coaches to accommodate more passengers.

 Route

-The train traverses seven states—Gujarat, Maharashtra, Madhya Pradesh, Uttar Pradesh, Bihar, Jharkhand, and West Bengal—covering 2325 km with 28 halts across 396 intermediate stations.
+The train traverses seven states — Gujarat, Maharashtra, Madhya Pradesh, Uttar Pradesh, Bihar, Jharkhand, and West Bengal —covering 2325 km with 28 halts across 396 intermediate stations.
 Major stops include: